Holsworthy Internment Camp: History

-The Australian Defence Force acquired 80,000 acres (approximately 32,375 hectares) of land at Holsworthy before the beginning of World War I. Following the declaration of war, all German subjects in Australia were declared ‘enemy aliens’ and were required to report and notify the Government of their address.
+The Australian Defence Force acquired 80,000 acres (approximately 32,375 hectares) of land at Holsworthy before the beginning of World War I. Following the declaration of war, all German subjects in Australia were declared 'enemy aliens' and were required to report and notify the Government of their address.
 In February 1915 enemy aliens were interned either voluntarily or on an enforced basis.
 In New South Wales the principal place of internment was the Holsworthy Internment Camp where between 4,000 and 7,000 men were detained.

-Most of the internees were from the Austro-Hungarian empire including Germans, Slavic men mostly from Dalmatia, as well as Czechoslovakians and Hungarians, staff of German companies who were living in Australia, crews of ships caught in Australian ports as well as naturalised and native born Australians of German descent.
+Most of the internees were from Austria-Hungary including Germans, Slavic men mostly from Dalmatia, as well as Czechs, Slovaks and Hungarians, staff of German companies who were living in Australia, crews of ships caught in Australian ports as well as naturalised and native born Australians of German descent.
 These prisoners were interned without trial.
 After the war many of these internees were deported to Germany.